-- The formative evaluation occurs while the participant is developing the portfolio.
-Sustained conversation with the faculty, along with regular input from the Regional Group members, assesses and assures growth throughout the program.
-The Appendix contains several rubrics (see Appendix B) that can be used when giving feedback to a participant. - 2.
+- 1. The formative evaluation occurs while the participant is developing the portfolio.
+Sustained conversation with the faculty, along with regular input from the regional learning group members, assesses and assures growth throughout the program.
+Use the Competency Evaluation Rubric in Appendix B when giving feedback to a participant. - 2.
 After the portfolio is completed and signed off the participant goes through a summative evaluation which consists of an assessment of the participant's knowledge base and skills in all required competency areas based on the documentation contained in the portfolio.
 This summative phase has three elements: the synthesis paper, the oral presentation of the portfolio, and the public celebration.